-The UART Baud Register is a 12-bit register.
-The four most significant bits are located in a separate register, UBRRHI.
+The UART baud register is a 12-bit register.
+The 4 most significant bits are located in a separate register, UBRRHI.
 Note that both UART0 and UART1 share this register.
-Bit 7 to bit 4 of UBRRHI contain the four most significant bits of the UART1 Baud Register.
-Bit 3 to bit 0 contain the four most significant bits of the UART0 Baud Register.
+Bit 7 to bit 4 of UBRRHI contain the 4 most significant bits of the UART1 baud register.
+Bit3 to Bit0 contain the 4 most significant bits of the UART0 baud register.

-UART0 Baud Rate Register Low Byte - UBRR0
+UART0 Baud Rate Register Low byte - UBRR0

-UART1 Baud Rate Register Low Byte - UBRR1
+UART1 Baud Rate Register Low byte - UBRR1

-UBRRn stores the eight least significant bits of the UART Baud Rate Register.
+UBRRn stores the 8 least significant bits of the UART baud rate register.

-Double-speed Transmission
+Double Speed Transmission

 The ATmega161 provides a separate UART mode that allows the user to double the communication speed.
 By setting the U2X bit in UART Control and Status Register UCSRnA, the UART speed will be doubled.
-The data reception will differ slightly from Normal mode.
-Since the speed is doubled, the Receiver front-end logic samples the signals on RXDn pin at a frequency 8 times the baud rate.
-While the line is idle, one single sample of logical "0" will be interpreted as the falling edge of a start bit, and the start bit detection sequence is initiated.
+The data reception will differ slightly from normal mode.
+Since the speed is doubled, the receiver front-end logic samples the signals on RXDn pin at a frequency 8 times the baud rate.
+While the line is idle, one single sample of logical zero will be interpreted as the falling edge of a start bit, and the start bit detection sequence is initiated.
 Let sample 1 denote the first zero-sample.
-Following the 1-to-0 transition, the Receiver samples the RXDn pin at samples 4, 5 and 6.
-If two or more of these three samples are found to be logical "1"s, the start bit is rejected as a noise spike and the Receiver starts looking for the next 1-to-0 transition.
+Following the 1 to 0-transition, the receiver samples the RXDn pin at samples 4, 5 and 6.
+If two or more of these three samples are found to be logical ones, the start bit is rejected as a noise spike and the receiver starts looking for the next 1 to 0-transition.

-If, however, a valid start bit is detected, sampling of the data bits following the start bit is performed.
+If however, a valid start bit is detected, sampling of the data bits following the start bit is performed.
 These bits are also sampled at samples 4, 5 and 6.
 The logical value found in at least two of the three samples is taken as the bit value.
-All bits are shifted into the Transmitter Shift Register as they are sampled.
-Sampling of an incoming character is shown in Figure 47.
+All bits are shifted into the transmitter shift register as they are sampled.
+Sampling of an incoming character is shown in Figure 48.

-Figure 47.
-Sampling Received Data when the Transmission Speed is Doubled
+Figure 48.
+Sampling Received Data when the transmission speed is doubled

-The Baud Rate Generator in Double UART Speed Mode
+The Baud Rate Generator in double UART speed mode

-Note that the baud rate equation is different from the equation on page 76 when the UART speed is doubled:
+Note that the baud-rate equation is different from the equation at page 66 when the UART speed is doubled:

-$$BAUD = \frac{f{CK}}{8(UBR + 1)}$$
+$$\mathsf{BAUD} = \frac{f{\mathsf{CK}}}{\mathsf{8}(\mathsf{UBR}+1)}$$

+BAUD = Baud-rate

-- BAUD = Baud rate - fCK= Crystal Clock frequency - UBR = Contents of the UBRRHI and UBRR Registers (0 4095) - Note that this equation is only valid when the UART transmission speed is doubled.
+- fCK= Crystal Clock frequency - UBR = Contents of the UBRRHI and UBRR registers, (0-4095) - Note that this equation is only valid when the UART transmission speed is doubled.

-For standard crystal frequencies, the most commonly used baud rates can be generated by using the UBR settings in Table 24.
-UBR values that yield an actual baud rate differing less than 1.5% from the target baud rate are boldface in the table.
-However, since the number of samples are reduced and the system clock might have some variance (this applies especially when using resonators), it is recommended that the baud rate error be less than 0.5%.
+For standard crystal frequencies, the most commonly used baud rates can be generated by using the UBR settings in Table 23.
+UBR values which yield an actual baud rate differing less than 1.5% from the target baud rate, are bold in the table.
+However since the number of samples are reduced and the system clock might have some variance (this applies especially when using resonators), it is recommended that the baud rate error is less than 0.5%.